Al Carns: Political career

+Carns left the Royal Marines in 2024 so that he could stand as a candidate in the general election.
+He had previously voted for the Conservative Party, and surprised his colleagues when he intended to stand as a Labour Party candidate.

-In the 2024 General Election, he was elected Member of Parliament (MP) for Birmingham Selly Oak with 17,371 votes (45.2 %) and a majority of 11,537.
+In the 2024 general election, he was elected Member of Parliament (MP) for Birmingham Selly Oak with 17,371 votes (45.2%) and a majority of 11,537.
+On 24 July 2024, Carns made his maiden speech in the House of Commons during a debate on education and opportunity.

 On 9 July 2024, he was appointed Parliamentary Under-Secretary of State for Veterans and People in the Ministry of Defence.
-His ministerial post is also simply known as the Minister for Veterans and People.

-In September 2025, Carns became the Minister for the Armed Forces.
+This ministerial post is also simply known as the Minister for Veterans and People.
+In September 2025, Carns became the Parliamentary Under-Secretary of State for the Armed Forces, also known as the Minister for the Armed Forces.

-On 24 July 2024, Carns made his maiden speech in the House of Commons during a debate on education and opportunity.
+During the 2026 Labour Party leadership crisis, he was named as a possible dark horse candidate for the Labour Party leadership after Keir Starmer stood down; following media speculation in the weeks that followed Starmer's resignation, Carns ruled out running and endorsed Andy Burnham.
+He resigned as minister on 11 June 2026, after Defence Secretary John Healey resigned earlier in the day.
+In his resignation letter, Carns stated that "the character of conflict is changing faster than our procurement can keep up with", and criticised the defence investment plan agreed by Chancellor of the Exchequer Rachel Reeves, arguing that it was "not built for the threat we face" and was "neither transformative enough nor sufficiently funded".

 Personal life

+Carns is divorced and has three children, two sons and a daughter (who graduated in pharmacy in 2025).

-Carns summited Mount Everest on 21 May 2025, as part of a team of four ex-special forces members trialling the use of xenon gas to speed up altitude acclimatisation.
-He said, "The reality is if I had six to eight weeks to climb Everest, I would, but I’m a government minister and I don’t have time."
+Carns set a record by reaching the summit of Mount Everest in under five days, without the usual acclimatisation processes, on 21 May 2025, as part of a team of four British former-special forces members, trialling the use of xenon gas to speed up altitude acclimatisation.
+He said, "The reality is if I had six to eight weeks to climb Everest, I would, but I'm a government minister and I don't have time."